Simon536/EGB220LineFollower/README.md

 The code is contained in the folder 'LineFollower'.

-Note: the current code is a Proportional controller.
+Note: the current code is a PD controller.
+There are no plans to add an I term.